CircleShift/tnsl-parse/README.md

 - `-in <file>` tells the parser what file to parse.
 This is the only manditory option.

 - `-out <file>` tells the parser where to write the data.
 The default is `out.tnt`.

+The interpreter can be invoked in the build folder with `./tint`.
+The cli options are as follows:

+- `-in <path to file>` Tells the interpreter what file to interpret.
+This is the only manditory option.

+- `-flags <quoted list of arguments>` Arguments to pass to the interpreted program.
+Should be enclosed in quotes if you use multiple arguments.

 ### Other notes